Do You Have Type Two Depression?

 There’s no limit to the number of things which can be the cause of metabolic or biological stress, but one way to view the concept is to see it as anything which places a demand on an organism, where the energy required to respond optimally to that demand, is insufficiently available.

-The body then attempts to deal with the situation with a variety of biochemical, metabolic reactions – to ensure survival – which are less than ideal, often leading to the suppression of metabolism and the promotion of inflammation, degeneration and disease.
+The body then attempts to deal with the situation with a variety of biochemical, metabolic reactions – to ensure survival – which often lead to the suppression of metabolism and the promotion of inflammation, degeneration and disease.

 “Anxiety, as well as stress more generally, leads to inflammation…In addition to inflammation being a predictor of diabetes onset, diabetes progression is associated with increased inflammation over time.”

-Some things which can cause metabolic stress include: hardship and emotional distress; extreme or excessive physical demands; environmental poisons and changes in light conditions, temperature or altitude; as well as malnutrition, starvation or the lack of provision of sufficient or appropriate fuel.
+Some things which can cause metabolic stress include: hardship and emotional distress; extreme or excessive physical demands; environmental poisons and toxins; changes in light conditions, temperature or altitude; as well as malnutrition, starvation or a lack of provision of sufficient or appropriate fuel.